LaTanya McDade: Prince William County Public Schools

-Joining PWCS, McDade outlined a three-phase plan to execute in her first 100 days in office.
-These phases included planning and meeting with various county and local leadership to construct a developmental plan for the 2nd largest county in Virginia, serving more than 90,000 students in grades preschool to 12.

-In a letter outlining the plan for 2025, she states that “Classrooms should serve as mirrors and windows, allowing students to see themselves, their cultures, and rich history as well as the world around them.”
-This aligns with her belief of equity, elaborating on the idea that every student is equal and should be introduced to a diverse culture that allows the student to feel safe and seen.

 Since joining PWCS, McDade has improved the on-time graduation rate.
 For the school year of 2023-24, 94.3% of students graduated on time, a 2.6% increase over the previous year.
 McDade has also reduced “chronic absenteeism by 5.4%.”

 In 2024, McDade’s contract was extended until June 30, 2028.
-Her salary was increased to $387, 994, 6% more than 2023.
+Her salary was increased to $387,994, 6% more than 2023.

 Research and initiatives

-During her tenure as chief education officer of Chicago Public Schools, McDade sponsored and supported many research programs devoted to improving education nationwide.
-McDade “…endorsed the research,” which highlighted that young women’s grades were higher compared to their male classmates in the ninth-grade level (pp. 2–4).
+During her tenure as chief education officer of Chicago Public Schools, McDade supported many research programs devoted to improving education nationwide.
+The research highlighted that young women’s grades were higher compared to their male classmates in the ninth-grade level (pp. 2–4).
 McDade also supported research around attendance levels as young as kindergarten, and the strong impacts that absenteeism can have on young children.

-McDade not only supports equity within the classroom, but she also believes in promoting an equal environment in a professional matter as well.
-McDade believes that there is still a gender gap in the professional workplace and wants to increase leadership development opportunities for woman to advance within education.
-In an interview with McDade, she recalls during a trip to a PWCS high school that a young woman approached her, teary, and expressed her joy of having a woman in a leadership position, optimistic for the future for today’s women (para.
-42).

 Other positions held

 McDade volunteers at several different organizations nationwide.
-She is a member at Alpha Kappa Alpha Sorority, which is an organization founded by educated African American women with over 1,000 chapters nationwide.
-McDade served on the board for Chicago State University in 2019 after being appointed by Illinois Governor Jay Robert Pritzker (para.
-3).
+She is a member at Alpha Kappa Alpha sorority.
+McDade served on the board for Chicago State University in 2019 after being appointed by Illinois governor J. B. Pritzker.

 McDade sits on the board of directors for 1EdTech Consortium, a nonprofit dedicated to increasing the use of trusted technology in the role of education.
 McDade also sits on the board of directors for Heart of America since June 2023, a nonprofit that improves equity in classrooms nationwide.